So You Want to Be a Data Scientist? Read This First

 Lessons from the Trenches: What They Don’t Tell You in Courses (or Anywhere Else)

 So, you want to be a data scientist?
-Or a similar data professional?
+Or something in the data world?
+Just like… well, everybody else, right?

-I started working with statistics and analytics during my PhD, only to discover that data science isn't magic—it’s about the right data, not just having more of it.
-Stepping into industry, I learned that the real challenge wasn't just building models; it was figuring out what stakeholders actually wanted.
+I started working with statistics and analytics during my PhD, only to already discover then that data science (the discipline, not the job) isn't magic—it’s about having the right data, not just having more of it.
+Stepping into industry, I learned that the real challenge wasn't just machine learning or statistics; it was figuring out what stakeholders actually wanted.

 After four years in academia and five in industry, here are 10 brutally honest lessons I wish someone had told me earlier.

-The best data scientists aren’t just good at coding—they understand the business problem.
-That’s what separates an impactful data professional from just another person tweaking hyperparameters.
+The best data scientists aren’t just good at algorithms, analysis, and coding—they understand the business problem, the background and the context inside out.
+That’s what separates an impactful data professional with an analytical from just another person (vibe) coding away through their day.

 ✔ Tip: Spend time with domain experts, ask questions, and learn how the business operates.
-Your models will instantly become more valuable.
+Understand bottlenecks and inform yourself about the industry and competitors.
+Your data science know-how will instantly become more valuable.

 Dreaming of cutting-edge AI?
-Guess what—most of your time will be spent cleaning messy, inconsistent, and incomplete data.
+Guess what— I can only speak for the jobs I have witnessed or been in, but most of your time will be spent chasing data.
+Followed by cleaning up the messy, inconsistent, and incomplete data that you have just been blessed with.

-✔ Tip: Get really good at Pandas, SQL, and regex—they will save your life more times than deep learning ever will.
+✔ Tip: Get really really good at Pandas, SQL, and regex—they will save your life more times than deep learning or Gen AI (insert suitable alternative if you can’t relate) ever will.

 3️⃣ If You Can’t Explain It, It Doesn’t Matter

-You built a state-of-the-art AI model with 99.9% accuracy?
+You’ve built a “state-of-the-art” AI model with 99.9% accuracy?
 Cool.
 But if you can’t explain it in simple terms to a non-technical audience, it’s useless.

 ✔ Tip: Practice explaining your insights to a non-tech friend.
 If they don’t get it, simplify it further.